AustinStitz-Hacking/MapleCTF-Writeups/README.md

 cx q[2], q[0];
 ```

 Now, we need to set qubit 1 (second from right) to 1 if both qubits 3 and 2 are 0.
-We can do the same "if-not" by flipping with a Pauli-X gate first, and luckily still have qubit 3 flipped from earlier, but now with a CCNOT!
+We can do the same "if-not" by flipping with a Pauli-X gate first--and luckily we still have qubit 3 flipped from earlier--but now with a CCNOT!
 In classical terms, this sets qubit 1 to `NOT(q[3]) AND NOT(q[2])` which is exactly what we want!
 And we can end by flipping back qubits 2 and 3 to their previous states!
+This finishes our code with a 50% chance of 1001 and a 25% chance of each 0101 and 0010, which fits our chord!

 ```qasm
 x q[2];